shanefagan/linux-packaging/README.md

 3. You get exactly what you want in the package
 4. For massive applications with multiple shared dependencies it is ideal, given you can make a target SDK for your system based on a platform of your choosing and develop based on your own tools.
 5. You can join multiple projects grabbing source tarballs/zip...etc build together and check the hash to make sure it's legitimate
+6. Regular check and update pattern, similar to RPM and deb

 ### Disadvantages